-Derivative instruments are recorded at fair value and are presented as assets or liabilities based upon the net position for each derivative counterparty by legal entity, taking into account income accruals and net cash collateral.
-The following table summarizes the notional amount and gross asset or liability derivative fair value and excludes the impact of offsetting asset and liability positions held with the same counterparty, cash collateral payables and receivables, and income accruals.
-See Note 10 for information on the Company's fair value measurements and disclosure.
+Derivative instruments are recorded at fair value and are presented as assets or liabilities.
+The following table summarizes the notional amount and asset or liability derivative fair value and excludes the impact of cash collateral payables and receivables and income and expense accruals.